Causality-Labs/Causality_SoC/README.md

 # Causality SoC

-This project is my take on the Introduction to SoC course offered by Arm, which you can find here: https://www.arm.com/resources/education/education-kits/introduction-to-soc.
-After completing the course, I designed a custom SoC on a Digilent Basys 3 FPGA using HDL, then developed a Hardware Abstraction Layer (HAL) on top of it to expose clean, reusable APIs for the on-chip peripherals.
-The repository includes a minimal BSP, startup code, and demo applications; it’s intended as a learning platform you can fork, modify, and extend—such as by adding I²C/SPI support or porting the design to a different board.
+The Causality SoC is my personal project inspired by Arm’s Introduction to SoC course which you can find here: https://www.arm.com/resources/education/education-kits/introduction-to-soc .
+After completing the course, I designed a custom SoC on the Digilent Basys 3 FPGA using HDL, and built a Hardware Abstraction Layer (HAL) on top of it to provide clean, reusable APIs for the on-chip peripherals.
+The goal of this project was to create a flexible and easy to use SoC that can be adapted for a wide range of applications.
+Developers can extend the system by adding new peripherals in Verilog or VHDL, writing corresponding drivers, and integrating them into the HAL.
+This approach enables endless possibilities—whether it’s adding I²C/SPI controllers, integrating a minimal RTOS, or developing custom applications that run directly on the SoC.
+Feel free to fork this repository and create your own personal projects

 ### What This System Includes